 - 250ml Heavy Cream

-In a bowl of a stand mixer, beat cream cheese with powdered sugar, vanilla sugar, lemon zest and lemon juice until combined.
-Pour in heavy cream and beat on high speed until the cream is whipped to soft peaks and the mixture is smooth and spreadable.
-Refrigerate until needed.
+In a stand mixer bowl, combine cream cheese, powdered sugar, vanilla sugar, lemon zest, and lemon juice.
+Pour in the heavy cream and whip on high until the cream forms soft peaks and the mixture is smooth and spreadable.
+Refrigerate until ready to use.

-Trim edges of the cake and cut it horizontally into 3 equal pieces (approximately 30 x 13cm each).
-Place first cake layer on a serving platter and spread with strawberry mousse.
-Cover with second layer and spread with approximately 2/3 of lemon cream filling.
-Finish with third layer and spread remaining lemon cream filling on top (but not the sides).
+Trim the cake’s edges and cut it into three equal pieces horizontally. (approximately 30 x 13cm each).
+Spread the first cake layer with strawberry mousse on a serving platter.
+Cover with the second layer and spread with about 2/3 of the lemon cream filling.
+Finish with the third layer and top with the remaining lemon cream filling. (but not the sides).

 Also known as Pjenasta Torta Od Jagoda I Limuna.

-This cake reminds me of strawberries from grandma’s garden.
-I used to spend my summers at her place, helping out in the fields and around the garden.
-What I loved most was picking strawberries.
-I would sprinkle them with some sugar and a squeeze of lemon juice, mash them up with a fork and devour right away.
-The smell of squashed strawberries was sweet and strong, almost intoxicating, and their taste was just so fresh and pure.
-This cake tastes just like that, only creamier.
+This cake tastes like strawberries from my grandmother’s garden.
+Summers were spent at her house, helping out in the fields and around the garden.
+My favorite part was picking strawberries.
+I’d sprinkle them with sugar and lemon juice, mash them up with a fork, and eat them right away.
+The smell of squashed strawberries was sweet and strong, almost intoxicating, and the taste was simply delicious.
+This cake tastes exactly like that, but creamier.

-It’s sweet and tangy, light, fluffy, refreshing and so simple to make.
+It’s sweet and tangy, light and fluffy, refreshing, and incredibly easy to make.